Skip to contents

 plot(inverted_sdm)

-And indeed, we may actually just want to remove weights in suitable habitat, or set to an arbitrarily low value
+And indeed, we may actually just want to remove weights in a suitable habitat, or set them to an arbitrarily low value.

 inverted_sdm <- terra::ifel(inverted_sdm < 0.5, 0.01, inverted_sdm)